 Isn’t there a culture that conceptualizes the future as something that comes at us from behind to overtake us?
 Maybe they are the only ones to have it right.
 All this planning, all the mirages we see ahead of us.
 The clump of earth that should be frozen, but that rushes suddenly from behind to slip into the present, under your foot, in the form of soft and giving mud.
 And there you have it: the irretraceable moment that is a wet sock.

+I’ve been running again for years now, so I’ve learned to accept my own body -the cramps; the neglected achilles; the little, painful seeds of shin splints.
 But I’m learning now to give up the resistance to the outside world.
 Learning to accept the hardness of stones, the sharpness of frozen rain hitting the bridge of my nose, and the slickness of the lichen that sprawls over the mountain’s granite (though it all too often lands me on my very unappreciative ass).
 Learning to accept the cold feet & the hot belly, or the cold belly & the hot feet, when I’m in the sleeping bag with a rubber flask that’s filled with water we boiled on the Primus – knowing halfway through the night, it’ll be cold “as a witch’s teat” and I’ll have to toss it out.

 I guess the root of all acceptance is appreciation.
 I am learning to appreciate nature (and being out in it) on it’s own erotic terms.

 So while I am staring at the lichen, are you looking at the stars these days?